flatironinstitute/finufft/README.md

-Nick Hale and John Burkardt - Gauss-Legendre nodes and weights (in `contrib/`) Leslie Greengard and June-Yub Lee - fortran driver codes from CMCL (in `fortran/`) Dan Foreman-Mackey - python wrappers: [dfm/python-finufft](https://github.com/dfm/python-finufft)
+Nick Hale and John Burkardt - Gauss-Legendre nodes and weights (in `contrib/`) Leslie Greengard and June-Yub Lee - fortran driver codes from CMCL (in `fortran/`) Dan Foreman-Mackey - python wrappers, moved to: [dfm/python-finufft](https://github.com/dfm/python-finufft)

 There are also undocumented packaged codes in the `devel/` directory, for experts only.